-The receiving institution determines how courses will transfer, so contact the institution you plan on attending for details on how courses will transfer.
+The receiving institution determines how courses will be accepted.
+Student should contact the transfer institution for details on how courses will transfer.

 Student Support Services

 Counseling Services and Career Development Services

 A-B Tech provides free, confidential counseling and related services for students in the K. Ray Bailey Student Services Center.
 Students are encouraged to use counseling services if they have personal, academic, or career concerns.
 The professional counseling staff, after initial assessment, will refer students who need specialized or long-term services to appropriate resources within the community.